Non-invasive Vagus Nerve Stimulation (nVNS) and Cognition in Young Adult Vapers - A Pilot Study

 - Brief Summary

 The purpose of this study is to assess the effects of non-invasive vagus nerve stimulation (nNVS) on cognitive functioning in the users of e-cigarettes or vaping products.
 The investigators will use a digital wellness companion product (TRUVAGA™ device) that provides mild transcutaneous nVNS.
-The participants will be randomized to receive either a 2-min nNVS stimulation or control stimulation in the neck region followed by completion of two cognitive tests of attention.
+The participants will be randomized to receive either a 2-min nNVS stimulation or control stimulation in the neck region followed by completion of three cognitive tests of attention and executive function.

 - Detailed Description

 Electronic cigarettes, also referred to as e-cigarettes or vapes were initially developed as a smoking cessation tool and considered less harmful, but the presence of nicotine in the vapes make them highly addictive.
 The use of E-cigarettes has dramatically increased among the youth and young adults in the last decade.
 While the risks associated with traditional, combustible cigarette smoking are "well-established," vaping also exposes individuals to nicotine which is highly addictive and it can have long-term detrimental effects on the brain.
 Impairments in cognitive processes including attention and executive functions are suggested to contribute to the development and maintenance of sustained nicotine use in addicts and improving these processes may have some benefits.
 One of the ascending neuromodulatory input system, the cholinergic system, is implicated in the regulation of attention and higher-order cognitive processes.
 The stimulation of peripheral vagus nerve is known to activate ascending neuromodulators in the brain including the cholinergic system.
 This pilot project will use a single blind between-subjects randomized design to investigate the effects of non-invasive vagus nerve stimulation (nNVS) on attentional capacities in e-cigarette users.
-The study will involve administration of self-report surveys regarding vaping dependence and craving, measures of attention and impulsivity, and measures of anxiety and negative emotional states.
+The study will involve administration of self-report surveys regarding vaping dependence and craving, measures of attention, impulsivity, anxiety and negative emotional states, and two quick behavioral tests (reaction time and lexical retrieval) to assess baseline measures of processing speed and executive function.
+For baseline processing speed assessment, the participants will complete a quick (3-5 min) simple and choice Reaction Time task on a computer prior to the intervention.
+The lexical retrieval efficiency will be assessed by 1-min Verbal Fluency Test prior to the intervention.
 Following this, the participants will be randomized to receive either a 2-min nNVS stimulation or control stimulation in the neck region using a portable TruvagaTM Plus device (electroCore).
 This digital device is a general health and wellness (Digital Health) product and is not intended to diagnose, cure, mitigate, treat, or prevent any disease.
-The subjects will complete two neuropsychological tests of attention (Attention Network Test and Symbol Digit Modalities Test) immediately after the intervention.
+The subjects will complete three neuropsychological tests of attention and executive function (Attention Network Test, Symbol Digit Modalities Test, and Verbal Fluency Test) immediately after the intervention.
+The 1-min Verbal Fluency Test will be completed by the participants both before (pre-test) and after (post-test) the intervention.
 The specific goals of the study are: 1) To test the hypothesis that e-cigarette users given acute transcutaneous nNVS will perform better on tasks of attention as compared to e-cigarette users given control stimulation.
 2): To test the hypothesis that cognitive benefits of nNVS in e-cigarette users will be associated with the degree of nicotine dependence and the magnitude of negative affective states.

 Recruitment & Eligibility